This page was last updated on 25 June, 2017.

 His wife or sister Sobekneferu ruled the next ~3* year and closing the 12th Dynasty at 1439BC.

 The death of Amenemhat IV is obscure.
-What if that’s because he’s the pharao that died at the start of the Exodus?
+What if that’s because he’s the pharaoh that died at the start of the Exodus?

 The tombs of Sobekneferu and Amenemhat IV have never been found.

-Accepting some margin of error we now know Amenemhat IV was the Exodus pharaoh.
+Accepting some margin of error, because the redating very likely isn’t 100% accurate, we now know Amenemhat IV was the Exodus pharaoh.

 There is a little more to support that view: